DavidOberholzer/NodeChatEngine/README.md

 # Setup

-Firstly this is an node project so start up NPM.
+Firstly this is an node project so start up NPM or yarn.

 ```
 npm install